FYCOMPA received approval as adjunctive therapy in patients

 discontinuation (≥2% in the FYCOMPA group

-and greater than placebo) were vomitng and
+and greater than placebo) were vomiting and

 dizziness1